TailWindSea/InteractiveSigns/README.md

 ## File "config.yml":
 ```
+# True - so that when you insert an item into the signs, it will be three-dimensional (3D)
+# False - so that when an item is inserted into the signs, it will be flat (2D)
+enable_items_volume: false

-# True - so players need the “permission_can_use_signs” permission to insert items into the signs.
+# True - so players need the “permission_can_use_signs” permission to insert items into the signs
 # False - so all players can insert items into signs
 player_need_to_have_permission_to_use_signs: false
 # Permission required to insert items into the signs
 permission_can_use_signs: "interactive_signs.use"